jainammshah12/Idiomaster/README.md

 ### 3️⃣ Set Up MongoDB Atlas
 copy and paste the .env file in the backend folder.

+- sometimes when you download .env file, it downloads as env, so you might need to add a .(dot) at the front to make it .env

 ### 4️⃣ Run the Server
 For development:
 ```sh